datastax/python-driver/docs/performance.rst

 Until this is improved, you should limit the number of callback chains you run.

+For many use cases, you don't need to implement this pattern yourself.
+You can simply use :meth:`cassandra.concurrent.execute_concurrent` and :meth:`cassandra.concurrent.execute_concurrent_with_args`, which implement this pattern for you with a synchronous API.

 PyPy
 ----
 Almost all of these patterns become CPU-bound pretty quickly with CPython, the